aws-samples/llm-based-advanced-summarization/README.md

   3) "auto refine" - ask the LLM to find gaps in its own summary, and fill them.
   4) "multi-doc" - sumarize multiple documents on the bases of guidance questions.

+We also have multiple elements that suport this kind of generative AI workload, and may be helpful for others as well.
+  1) A front end GUI, useful if you want to deploy this code as an interactive tool.
+  2) Prompt Evaluation, a suggested framework for using an LLM as Judge to measure accuracy.
+  3) Prompt Decomposition, how to break down prompts into multiple steps to solve for accuracy, cost, scale, and latency.

 Just want to dive in and start summarizing?
 Open Examples.ipynb which shows how to use each kind of summarization.

 ### A brief look at the contents of this repo: